Pluripotential theory on Teichm\"uller space II -- Poisson integral formula: Teichm uller theory

 For $F\in \mathcal{MF}$, we denote by $L(F)$ the support of the corresponding measured lamination.
 For simplicity, we call $L(F)$ the \emph{support lamination} of $F$.
 For a geodesic lamination $L$, we define

 It is known that $\mathcal{MF}_L$ is a non-empty convex closed cone in $\mathcal{MF}$.

 An $F\in \mathcal{MF}$ is called \emph{minimal} if any leaf of $L(F)$ is dense in $L(F)$ (with respect to the induced topology from $\Sigma_{g,m}$).
-An $F\in \mathcal{MF}$ is called \emph{filling} if any complementary region of $L(F)$ is either an ideal polygon or a once punctured ideal polygon.
+An $F\in \mathcal{MF}$ is called \emph{filling} if any complementary region of $L(F)$ is either an ideal polygon or a once punctured ideal polygon, which is equivalent to say that $i(F,\alpha)>0$ for all $\alpha\in \mathcal{S}$.
 In this paper, a measured lamination $L$ is said to be \emph{uniquely ergodic} if it is minimal and filling and if $L'\in \mathcal{ML}$ satisfies $i(L,L')=0$, then $L'=tL$ for some $t\ge 0$.
 A measured foliation is said to be \emph{uniquely ergodic} if so is the corresponding measured lamination.

 A measured foliation $F$ is said to be \emph{essentially complete} if each component of the complement of $L(F)$ is either an ideal triangle or a once punctured ideal monogon if $(g,m)\ne (1,1)$ and a once punctured bigon otherwise (cf. \cite[Definition 9.5.1, Propositions 9.5.2 and 9.5.4]{Thuston-LectureNote}).
 Essentially complete measured foliations are generic in $\mathcal{MF}$.